NeuroTechX/EEG-ExPy/doc/getting_started/running_experiments.md

 # Running Experiments
 After you have installed the library there are two methods for collecting data.
-The first is using the `run_notebooks.py` script.
+The first is using the command line tool with the flags detailed below.
 This is the easiest and recommended for users without much programming experience.
 The other method involves calling the experiment presentations from within a jupyter notebook (or custom python script).

-## Using run_notebooks.py
+## Command Line Interface
+To activate the command line tool, open a command/terminal prompt and enter `eegnb runexp` followed by the appropriate flags for your device, desired experiment, and more.
+The possible flags are
+* *-ed ; --eegdevice*: The device being used to record data.
+Each device has a specific string to be passed which can be seen on the [Initiating an EEG Stream](https://neurotechx.github.io/eeg-notebooks/getting_started/streaming.html) under the `EEG.device` parameter for the respective device.
+* *-ex ; --expt*: The experiment to be run
+* *-rd ; --recdur*: Duration of recording (in seconds).
+* *-of ; -outfname*: Save file name (this will be automatically generated to match default file system if left blank).
+* *-ip ; --inprom*: Bypass the other flags to activate an interactive prompt.

+### Using the introprompt flag
-With your environment activated and your device connected, you can run the command `python run_notebooks.py` which will walk you through prompts to set up the session.
-The prompts are outlined below.
+If using the `-ip` flag the user will be prompted to input the various session parameters.
+The prompts are detailed below.

 #### Board Selection
 ```